menu

 Overview

 Smithton is a tiny borough located in the state of Pennsylvania.
 With a population of 337 people and just one neighborhood, Smithton is the 1040th largest community in Pennsylvania.
-Smithton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+Much of the housing stock in Smithton was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Occupations and Workforce

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Smithton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some boroughs, Smithton isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Smithton are a mix of both white- and blue-collar jobs.
 Overall, Smithton is a borough of sales and office workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Smithton who work in sales jobs (14.79%), food service (11.97%), and art, media, and design (10.56%).

 Of important note, Smithton is also a borough of artists.
 Smithton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Smithton’s character.